 Football: Werner double helps Leipzig floor Freiburg

-BERLIN: Germany striker Timo Werner netted twice as RB Leipzig came from behind to floor Freiburg 4-1 on Sunday (Aug 27) and get their Bundesliga season on track.
+BERLIN: Germany striker Timo Werner netted twice as RB Leipzig came from behind to beat Freiburg 4-1 on Sunday (Aug 27) and get their Bundesliga season on track.

-All four Leipzig goals came after the break as they roared back after a poor first half on the back of losing their opening match of the season 2-0 at Schalke last weekend.
+Leipzig scored four goals without reply in the second half, roaring back after falling behind in a poor first period on the back of losing their opening match of the season 2-0 at Schalke last weekend.

+"When you manage to turn things around like we did, at some point you are going to be rewarded," said Leipzig coach Ralph Hasenhuettl.
+"It was a victory of our morale because we never gave up."

 Werner's goals were a timely reminder for Germany head coach Joachim Loew, who included the fleet-footed forward for World Cup qualifiers against the Czech Republic on Friday in Prague and against Norway in Stuttgart four days later.